napatsaphum-lang/ML-CPE/LAB02/README.md

+# NASA JPL GRACE Monthly Land Water Storage Anomalies
-# LAB02 - Data Preprocessing
+## Data Preprocessing and Data Quality Analysis

 ## Overview

-This project focuses on the Data Preprocessing process using the NASA JPL GRACE / GRACE-FO Monthly Land Water Storage Anomalies dataset.
+This project focuses on Data Preprocessing and Data Quality Analysis using the NASA JPL GRACE Monthly Land Water Storage Anomalies dataset.

-The purpose of this lab is to explore, inspect, clean, transform, and prepare data before using it for Machine Learning.
+The purpose of this project is to explore, inspect, clean, transform, visualize, and prepare the dataset before applying Machine Learning techniques.

 ---